WebAssembly/wasi-sdk/SetjmpLongjmp.md

 * The latest version with `exnref`

-* The [phase3] version
+* The legacy [phase3] version

 ### Example with the latest exception handling proposal

-By default, the current version of WASI-SDK produces the "phase3" version of [exception handling proposal] instructions.
+By default, the current version of WASI-SDK produces the legacy "phase3" version of [exception handling proposal] instructions.

 You can tell the llvm to produce the latest version of proposal by